siddharthgoel94/CollegeBuddy/README.md

 - Browse through opportunities or form teams by setting up your profile and searching for compatible team members.
 - Stay updated with the latest opportunities for scholarships, internships, events, and more.

-## Contributing

-Contributions to enhance CollegeBuddy are welcome.
-Fork the repository, make changes, and submit a pull request for review.

-## License

-This project is licensed under the [License Name].
-Details can be found in the [LICENSE](link-to-license-file) file.

-## Contact

-For support or inquiries, reach out to [Your Name] at [Your Email Address].